 Alright, so I have finally embraced the fact that Spindrift needs a new headsail.
 There are 3 standard, or more common, sizes of headsail including: genoa (150%), jib (115%) and a storm jib (40% or less).
 The percentages refer to the triangular area between the forestay and the mast, so a genoa would come 50% aft of the mast.

-I currently have a genoa that is 180% and a jib that is 115% and I believe I have an extra jib, but I’m not sure.
+I currently have a genoa that is 180% and a jib that is 110% and I believe I have an extra jib, but it is living in the garage.
 The boat came with a lot of odds and ends from my grandfather that I am still sorting through!

 The first order of business is researching the various sailmakers out there and determining which one meets your needs.
 You want to provide yourself with a pool of candidates.
 I researched several of the more common sailmakers to see what services they offer and checked on their reviews.
 I also looked into smaller lofts as sometimes they provide more quality.
 As I am looking for a cruising sail, as opposed to a racing sail, I am a bit more focused on budget than performance at this point and I have more options for getting quotes.
 Here’s who I looked into…

 North Sails is one of the more well-known sailmaker names in the industry.
 They have been around since 1957 and the company was founded by Lowell North (who actually recently passed away on June 2, 2019).

 Their website is full of information including how to pick your material, sail type and requesting a quote.
 They have lofts around the world making them easy to access and leaders in the industry.
 Worth a look into if you are looking for racing or cruising sails.